OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 By default, the number of concurrent tasks for each Octopus Deploy node is 5.
 Increase that to 10 using this [guide](/docs/support/increase-the-octopus-server-task-cap.md).
 We don't recommend going beyond 20-30, even if the node has the necessary compute resources.

 As stated earlier, each node will pick up tasks until it reaches its task cap or it runs out of pending tasks to pick up.
-If the task cap is set to 20, but the typical number of pending tasks is 10, you will find one node is doing the majority of the work.
+If the task cap is set to 20, but the typical number of pending tasks is 10, you will find one node is doing most of the work.
 Setting the task cap to a lower number and with more nodes will spread the work evenly, resulting in higher performance.

 :::hint
 Setting the task cap to 0 will mean that node picks up no tasks.
 It will only host web requests for the Octopus Deploy UI.